Exxon Mobil Corp

 Investment summary

-Exxon Mobil is one of the largest publicly traded oil and gas companies globally, and one of the largest refiners and marketers of petroleum products with upstream production of 3.7MOEBD (2021) and downstream and chemical production of 234MTA.
-The company's reserves included 9bn bbl of oil liquids and 38trln cf of natural gas as of the end 2020.
+Exxon Mobil is one of the largest publicly traded oil and gas companies globally, and one of the largest refiners and marketers of petroleum products with upstream production of 3.7MOEBD (2023).
+Exxon forecasts production of 3.8 million barrels of oil equivalent per day (boepd) in 2024.
+Exxon posted full-year net income of $36bn for 2023, down from $55.7bn the previous year, but otherwise its biggest profit since 2012.

 Details